top of page

 Fact: Modern techniques have made it much more comfortable.

 It’s true that decades ago, recovery from knee replacement was difficult and painful.
-But today, thanks to minimally invasive and robotic techniques, anesthesia improvements, and pain management protocols, recovery is much smoother.
+However, thanks to minimally invasive and robotic techniques, anesthesia improvements, and pain management protocols, recovery is much smoother.

-For example, the No Muscle Cut Subvastus Technique allows patients to start walking the very next day with much less pain compared to older methods.
+For example, the No Muscle Cut Subvastus Technique allows patients to start walking the very next day with significantly less pain compared to older methods.

 Myth 3: Implants Don’t Last Long